Young Samurai: The Way of the Warrior: Plot summary

 After the attack in Toba, Jack and Yamato had become quick friends.
 But when Kazuki attacked Jack and asked Yamato if he would help the gaijin Yamato backed out and started hanging out with Kazuki.
 When a confrontation between Jack and Kazuki ensues, involving students of another school as well, they are stopped by Masamoto and Kamakura Katsuro, the head of the Yagyu-ryu School.
 Kamakura challenges Masamoto to a Taryu-Jiai and Masamoto agrees.
 Later Masamoto is furious at Yamato for not helping Jack and the others and shaming the family name.
 Upset, Yamato leaves the school and joins the Yagyu-ryu.

 When it is time for the Taryu-Jiai, Yamato turns out to be one of the opponents of the Yagyu-school.
 When it ends in a draw, Yamato and Jack are to compete against each other for the victory of the school.
 Whoever gets the Sword of Jade and takes it back to school wins.
 It is a close race, but when they are climbing next to the waterfall, Yamato can't go on and accuses him of taking away his father.
 Jack, who has taken the sword, says he never wanted to do that and tries to help Yamato.
 But Yamato refuses to listen and jumps in the waterfall.
 Jack jumps after him and manages to save him.
 Yamato apologises and asks him to be friends again.
 Jack agrees.

 When they come back at school, Yamato carries the sword.
 He is about to give sword to Kamakura, but in the end he gives it to his father, admitting it was Jack who took the sword.
 Masamoto then tells Yamato that he has what it takes to be a student of his school and a Masamoto.

 Some time after the Taryu-Jiai the Gion Matsuri Festival takes place.
 Jack spends the days with his friends and has a great time until he walks into a man dressed in black.
-The man tells him to bugger off and Jack recognises him a Dokugan Ryu.
+The man tells him to bugger off and Jack recognises him as Dokugan Ryu.
 Together with his friends he follows the ninja into the Nijo-castle.
 There he stops Dragon Eye before he can kill Daimyō Takatomi Hideaki.
 Masamoto rewards Jack and his friends for his bravery, giving Jack his first swords as a gift.
 Jack realises he still has a long way to go until he can defeat Dokugan Ryu to avenge his father.